 The International Dark Sky Association identifies only 21 places in the entire world as International Dark Sky Parks.
 These parks are far enough away from cities and towns so as to be free of light pollution, so they are the best places in the world to view the nighttime sky.
-Click here to see stunning photographs of our galaxy taken from these parks.

 Through the natural processes of evaporation, precipitation, and natural filtering in streams and rivers, our air and water are purified and made healthy for our bodies to consume.
 There are not many places left in the world where truly clean air and water can be found.
 Additionally, trees and other plants in wilderness areas produce oxygen that the world depends upon.
 The Amazon rainforest alone provides 20% of the Earth’s oxygen.